-Organizations need to undertake a two-fold approach for HiPo identification programs – one that enables them to reflect inwards on their business vision and goals, and the second that measures the prevailing business environment.
-Much like the meaning of HiPo, the process of HiPo identification can be different for organizations.
+Organizations need to undertake a two-fold approach for their high-potential identification program – one that enables them to reflect inwards on their business vision and goals, and the second that measures the prevailing business environment.
+Much like the meaning of HiPo, the high-potential identification process can vary across organizations.

-In the survey mentioned above, more than 20% of organizations believed that the organizational expertise needed to choose and execute the right tools and carry out an efficient HiPo identification process were unavailable to them.
+In the survey mentioned above, more than 20% of organizations believed that the organizational expertise and tools needed for assessing employee potential were unavailable to them.

-The swift and automated reports generated by our tools help organizations identify the accelerated talent pool, initiate talent mobility, and implement developmental strategies.
+The swift and automated reports generated by our high-potential assessment tools help organizations identify the accelerated talent pool, initiate talent mobility, and implement developmental strategies.

 Assessment and development centers bring together roleplays, situational judgment tests, group discussions, presentations, interviews, simulations, psychometric and aptitude tests, and similar such activities to take crucial people’s decisions.